fegonzalez7/rob_unal_clase4/README.md

 </p></details></br>

-Add the *aliases*, *exports*, all the stuff you want, it will allow you free the use oof the terminal.
-Close using *ctrl + q*, close an reopen.
+Add the *aliases*, *exports*, all the stuff you want, it will allow you free the use of the terminal.
+Close using <kbd>ctrl</kbd>+<kbd>q</kbd>, close an reopen.

 ## Git stuff

-So far you have used git (it is cool, right),but there is a bunch of commands you should try.
+So far you have used git (it is cool, right), but there is a bunch of commands you should try.

 ### Setting the ssh key
 It is the easiest way to interact with you git hub repo.
 Go to your home folder and generate the SSH key.